CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.2.4 Telework.txt

 The following requirements MUST be implemented as a priority:

-#### OPS.1.2.4.A1 Teleworking Regulations [Supervisor, Human Resources]All relevant aspects of teleworking MUST be regulated.
+#### OPS.1.2.4.A1 Teleworking Regulations [Supervisor, Human Resources]
+All relevant aspects of teleworking MUST be regulated.
 For information purposes, teleworkers MUST be given the applicable rules or a leaflet intended to explain the security measures to be followed.
 All points in dispute MUST be settled either by company agreements or by individual agreements between the teleworker and the employer in addition to the employment contract.
 For each teleworker, a representative MUST be named.
 The substitution case SHOULD be rehearsed regularly.
 The regulations MUST be updated regularly.

 #### OPS.1.2.4.A2 Safety requirements for the teleworking computer [Head IT, IT operation]

 All safety requirements that a telework computer must meet must be specified.
 All access and access to the institution's communication computers MUST be kept to the minimum necessary.

-It MUST be ensured that only authorized persons are allowed to access the telework computers.
+It MUST be ensured that only authorized persons are allowed access to the telework computers.
 In addition, the teleworking computer MUST be secured so that it can be used only for authorized purposes.

 #### OPS.1.2.4.A3 Safety requirements for the communication connection [Teleworker, IT Manager, IT Operations]